bobaseb/energetically-coherent-computation/index.md

 - capacity to sustain specific conscious states
 - allowing smooth transitions between states

+Aesthetic experience
+- collective dimensions of
+- cultural variation in
+- emergence from coherence
+- integration with consciousness
+- relationship to power
+- sensory foundations of
+- social coordination in
+- transformation through

+Affecting presence
+- cultural persistence of
+- experiential impact of
+- patterns of coherence in
+- power to shape consciousness

 Altered states of consciousness
 - and neural light cones
 - context dependency of
 - cultural frameworks shaping
+- institutionalized forms of
 - network reorganization in
+- ritual practices for
+- shared visionary experiences in
 - synaesthesia as example of
+- techniques of ecstasy in
 - temporal dynamics of
+- therapeutic applications of

 Analog-like dynamics
 - contrast with discrete processing